-For the two outer years, operational revenue increases by 4.2% and 5.3% respectively.
+For the two outer years, operational revenue increases by 0.7% and 3.5% respectively.

-Total operating expenditure for the 2021/22 financial year amounts to R498.4 million, resulting in a budgeted surplus of R72.9 million.
-Compared to the 2020/21 Adjustments Budget, operational expenditure increased by 2.3% in the 2021/22 Budget.
-The major operating expenditure items for 2021/22 are employee related costs (34%), bulk electricity purchases (26%), depreciation (9%), Repairs and Maintenance (7%) and other expenditure (24%).
-The municipality is currently struggling financially and cost containment measures are implemented.
+Total operating expenditure for the 2021/22 financial year amounts to R484 million, resulting in a budgeted surplus of R99.7 million.
+Compared to the 2020/21 Adjustments Budget, operational expenditure decreased by 5.1% in the 2021/22 Budget.
+The municipality is currently struggling financially, and cost containment measures are implemented.
 Cost containment measures include a monthly curb on overtime, acting allowances and travel expenses.
 It also includes the stopping of non-essential procurement.

-For the two outer years, operational expenditure increases by 1.9% and 2.5% respectively.
-The 2022/23 and 2023/24 budgets reflect operating surpluses of R80 million and R103 million respectively.
+For the two outer years, operational expenditure increases by 1.8% and 2.3% respectively.
+The 2022/23 and 2023/24 budgets reflect operating surpluses of R102 million and R123 million, respectively.